Selfbyt/cortexSDR/README.md

 # Cortex SDR (Sparse Distributed Representation)

 A high-performance C++ implementation that compresses data by storing it as a sparse distributed representation.
-By only storing the positions of active bits in a large binary vector, CortexSDR achieves a 5:1 compression ratio (5 MB in 1 MB space) while maintaining semantic meaning and enabling powerful pattern matching capabilities.
+By only storing the positions of active bits in a large binary vector, CortexSDR achieves a 5:1 compression ratio for text data and up to 10:1 compression ratio for image data while maintaining semantic meaning and enabling powerful pattern matching capabilities.

 ## Overview